Cyborg: Biosocial definition

 According to some definitions of the term, the physical attachments that humans have with even the most basic technologies have already made them cyborgs.
-In a typical example, a human with an artificial cardiac pacemaker or implantable cardioverter-defibrillator, would be considered a cyborg, since these devices measure voltage potentials in the body, perform signal processing, and can deliver electrical stimuli, using this synthetic feedback mechanism to keep that person alive.
-Implants, especially cochlear implants, that combine mechanical modification with any kind of feedback response are also cyborg enhancements.
+In a typical example, a human with an artificial cardiac pacemaker or implantable cardioverter-defibrillator would be considered a cyborg, since these devices measure voltage potentials in the body, perform signal processing, and can deliver electrical stimuli, using a synthetic feedback mechanism to keep that person alive.
+Implants, especially cochlear implants, that combine mechanical modification with any kind of feedback response are also cybernetic enhancements.
 Some theorists cite such modifications as contact lenses, hearing aids, smartphones, or intraocular lenses as examples of fitting humans with technology to enhance their biological capabilities.

+The emerging trend of implanting microchips inside the body (mainly the hands), to make financial operations like a contactless payment, or basic tasks like opening a door, has been erroneously marketed as more recent examples of cybernetic enhancement.
+The latter has not yet seen significant traction outside niche areas in Scandinavia and in actual function is little more than a pre-programmed Radio-frequency identification (RFID) microchip encased in glass that does not interact with the human body (it is the same technology used in the microchips injected into animals for ease of identification), thus not fitting the definition of a cybernetic implant.

 As cyborgs currently are on the rise, some theorists argue there is a need to develop new definitions of aging.
 For instance, a bio-techno-social definition of aging has been suggested.

 The term is also used to address human-technology mixtures in the abstract.
-This includes not only commonly-used pieces of technology such as phones, computers, the Internet, and so on, but also artifacts that may not popularly be considered technology; for example, pen and paper, and speech and language.
-When augmented with these technologies and connected in communication with people in other times and places, a person becomes capable of much more than they were before.
+This includes not only commonly used pieces of technology such as phones, computers, the Internet, and so on, but also artifacts that are not usually considered technology; for example, pen and paper, and speech and language.
+When augmented with these technologies and connected in communication with people in other times and places, a person becomes capable of more than they were before.
 An example is a computer, which gains power by using Internet protocols to connect with other computers.
 Another example is a social-media bot—either a bot-assisted human or a human-assisted-bot—used to target social media with likes and shares.
-Cybernetic technologies include highways, pipes, electrical wiring, buildings, electrical plants, libraries, and other infrastructure that people hardly notice, but which are critical parts of the cybernetics that humans work within.
+Cybernetic technologies thus include highways, pipes, electrical wiring, buildings, electrical plants, libraries, and other infrastructural constructs.

 Bruce Sterling, in his Shaper/Mechanist universe, suggested an idea of an alternative cyborg called 'Lobster', which is made not by using internal implants, but by using an external shell (e.g. a powered exoskeleton).
-Unlike human cyborgs, who appear human externally but are synthetic internally (e.g., the Bishop type in the Alien franchise), Lobster looks inhuman externally but contains a human internally (such as in Elysium and RoboCop).
 The computer game Deus Ex: Invisible War prominently features cyborgs called Omar, Russian for 'lobster'.